-There are pet toilet products available now which allow for minimal mess.
-Fake turf is situated over a tray where you can place an absorbable pad or pee pod.
+There are pet toilet products available now which allow for minimal mess - these usually involve fake turf situated over a tray where you can place an absorbable pad or pee pod.
 This allows dogs to toilet in a captured device, similar to cats with a litter tray.
 These devices can be placed on a balcony or even indoors (if you can replace the turf regularly).

 Best Indoor Pet Toilets

 Good training is always the key to a happy, quiet pet.